jonguttman/PsillyOps/docs/USER_MANUAL.md

 - **Scan route**: `/qr/{token}` resolves server-side to the correct Product/Batch/Inventory entity

 **Production Runs follow the same rule:** Production Run QR codes should always encode `${baseUrl}/qr/${token}` (never a direct `/production-runs/{id}` URL) so redirects, analytics, and overrides remain consistent.

+#### Paper Inventory Tracking

+Paper inventory is only deducted when you explicitly confirm paper usage during a reprint.
+Initial prints are assumed successful but do not deduct inventory automatically.

+**How it works:**
+- **Initial print**: Creates a print job record but does NOT deduct paper from inventory
+- **Reprint**: Shows a confirmation modal asking if paper was consumed
+  - Select **"No — test / preview only"** if you're just viewing or testing (default)
+  - Select **"Yes — use X sheets"** if you actually printed and consumed physical paper sheets
+- **Paper usage**: Only recorded when you confirm "Yes" during reprint, which creates an inventory adjustment for the sheets used

+This approach prevents accidental deductions while maintaining accurate paper tracking for successful reprints.

 #### Label Preview (Sheet Preview)